“Heal Within, Heal the World”

-As an amateur Jungian, I will attempt to fully submit myself and document on this website what Jung termed “individuation,” that is, my process of Self-discovery, a process of becoming aware of, integrating, and balancing the desires of my conscious ego with the repressed characteristics in my unconscious shadow through self-reflection and self-analysis so that I may lift the mask of my persona and discover my higher Self.
+As an amateur Jungian, I will attempt to fully submit myself and document on this website what Jung termed “individuation,” that is, my process of Self-discovery, a process of becoming aware of, integrating, and balancing the desires of my conscious ego with the repressed characteristics in my unconscious shadow through self-reflection and self-analysis so that I may lift the mask of my persona and reveal my higher Self.

 Throughout this process, I will try (and surely fail at times) to diligently question, evaluate, and analyze my motives and actions.
 I will also strive (and also fail at times) to develop a better understanding of myself and others through the continuous and simultaneous use and documentation of the Jungian-related tools I introduce on this website—including my memoir, which is also a tool to help me become better acquainted with my true Self.